-To fulfil the assignment entrusted to the Centre National d'Etudes Spatiales by Article 12 of Act No. 2008-518 of 3rd June 2008 relating to space operations, any space operator within the meaning of Article 1 of the above-mentioned Act shall furnish the Centre National d'Etudes Spatiales with the information necessary to identify the space object, the list of which is determined by an order made by the Minister responsible for space.
+To fulfill the assignment entrusted to the Centre National d'Etudes Spatiales by Article 12 of Act No. 2008-518 of 3rd June 2008 relating space within operations, operator the to space any meaning of Article 1 of the above-mentioned Act shall furnish the Centre National d'Etudes Spatiales with the information necessary identify the space object, list to of which is determined by an order made by the Minister responsible for space.
 Art.14-2: